flenniken/collections/docs/test.md

 [![icon](rounded-icon.png)](#)

-This page tells how to test and debug Collections.
+This page tells how to manually test and debug Collections on different browsers and configurations.

 [⬇](#Contents) (table of contents at the bottom)